amendelson/usc-data-2021/week10/README.md

 ### Homework

-* Github: Create an account if you don't already have one.
-If you do, make sure you know the password.
 * HW: Finish coding if we didn't in class.
 * Final Project: Your data analysis should almost done.
 You should be reporting and writing as you go.
 * Story memo: 50-100 words about Final Project progress over last week